 Directions to the venue are available here and you can follow us on Twitter @SEARRPmeeting.

-The Royal Society is South East Asia Rainforest Research Programme (SEARRP) was established in 1985 in response to mounting concern over the future of SE Asia rainforests and through a conviction that by gaining a scientific understanding of tropical rainforest systems, ecology and dynamics a significant contribution could be made to their sustainable management and conservation particularly in the context of an era of climate and land-use change.
+The Royal Society South East Asia Rainforest Research Programme (SEARRP) was established in 1985 in response to mounting concern over the future of SE Asia rainforests and through a conviction that by gaining a scientific understanding of tropical rainforest systems, ecology and dynamics that a significant contribution could be made to their sustainable management and conservation, particularly in the context of an era of climate and land-use change.
 Although the scope of the Programme includes all of SE Asia, our efforts are primarily focused on Sabah, Malaysian Borneo.

 To enable excellence in collaborative research and training that makes a major contribution to the understanding of rainforests, their conservation and restoration and underpins the sustainable use of natural resources